Skip to content

 Build a KPI dictionary so executives can trust your brand measurement system.
 Define brand awareness KPIs that connect directly to pipeline outcomes rather than vanity metrics.
 Configure share of voice tracking in your category through branded search volume and social mention analysis using your social listening platform.

 Track brand lift through conversion paths in GA4, measuring how brand touchpoints influence later direct or organic conversions.
-Monitor mid-demand-state signals like branded content engagement rates and email list growth specifically from brand campaigns, not general marketing activities.
+Mid-demand-state signals matter too: monitor branded content engagement rates and email list growth specifically from brand campaigns, not general marketing activities.

 Output: KPI dictionary with measurement methods, data sources, and pipeline connections.